+3.2.
 PSS output limits shall be set to provide at least ±5% of the synchronous machine’s nominal terminal voltage.

-PSS gain shall be set to between 1/3 and ½ of maximum practical gain.
+3.3.
+PSS gain shall be set to between 1/3 and 1/2 of maximum practical gain.

+3.4.
 PSS washout time constant shall be no greater than 30 seconds.

-Units having an excitation system or PSS that is incapable of meeting the tuning requirements of Requirement R3 are exempt from Requirement R3 until the voltage regulator is either replaced or retro-fitted such that the PSS becomes capable of meeting the tuning requirements.
+3.5.
+Units that have an excitation system or PSS that is incapable of meeting the tuning requirements of Requirement R3 are exempt from Requirement R3 until the voltage regulator is either replaced or retrofitted such that the PSS becomes capable of meeting the tuning requirements.

 M3.
 Each Generator Owner will have documented evidence that its PSS was tuned to meet the specifications of Requirement R3.

-If the exception under Requirement R3, Section 5 is claimed, the Generator Owner will have documented evidence describing: 1) the conditions that render the PSS incapable of meeting the tuning requirements, and 2) the date the voltage regulator was last replaced or retro-fitted.
+If the exception under Requirement R3, Part 3.5, is claimed, the Generator Owner will have documented evidence describing: 1) the conditions that render the PSS incapable of meeting the tuning requirements, and 2) the date the voltage regulator was last replaced or retrofitted.

-For auditing purposes, minimum load in Requirement R3, Section 1, is the minimum stable load that the unit can maintain without violating environmental or other regulatory mandates.
+For auditing purposes, minimum load in Requirement R3, Part 3.1, is the minimum stable load that the unit can maintain without violating environmental or other regulatory mandates.

 R4.
-Each Generator Owner shall install and commission on its generator a PSS, within 180 days of either of the following events: [Violation Risk Factor: Medium] [Time Horizon: Operational Assessment]
+Each Generator Owner shall install and complete start-up testing of a PSS on its generator within 180 days of either of the following events: [Violation Risk Factor: Medium] [Time Horizon: Operational Assessment]

-The Generator Owner connects a generator to the BES, after achieving Commercial Operation, and after the Effective Date of this standard; (or)
+The Generator Owner connects a generator to the BES, after achieving Commercial Operation, and after the Effective Date of this standard.

-The Generator Owner replaces the voltage regulator on its existing excitation system, after achieving Commercial Operation, and after the Effective Date of this standard for its generator that is connected to the BES.
+The Generator Owner replaces the voltage regulator on its existing excitation system, after achieving Commercial Operation for its generator that is connected to the BES, and after the Effective Date of this standard.

 M4.
-Each Generator Owner will have evidence that it installed and commissioned a PSS on its generator, within 180 days of any of the conditions described in Requirement R4, whenever either event occurs after the Effective Date of this standard.
+Each Generator Owner will have evidence that it installed and completed start-up testing of a PSS on its generator within 180 days of either of the conditions described in Requirement R4, and when those conditions occur after the Effective Date of this standard.

 For auditing purposes of Requirement R4, bullet one only applies to equipment on its initial (first energization) connection to the BES.

 R5.
-Each Generator Owner shall repair or replace a PSS, within 24 months of that PSS becoming incapable of meeting the tuning specifications stated in Requirement R3.
+Each Generator Owner shall repair or replace a PSS within 24 months of that PSS becoming incapable of meeting the tuning specifications stated in Requirement R3.
 [Violation Risk Factor: Medium] [Time Horizon: Operational Assessment]

 M5.
-Each Generator Owner will have evidence that it repaired or replaced its PSS, within 24 months of that PSS becoming incapable of meeting the tuning specifications of Requirement R3.
-Evidence may include, but is not limited to, documentation of: 1) the date the PSS became incapable of meeting the Requirement R3 tuning specifications, and 2) the date the PSS was returned to service, demonstrating that the span of time between the two events was less than 24 months.
+Each Generator Owner will have evidence that it repaired or replaced its PSS within 24 months of that PSS becoming incapable of meeting the tuning specifications of Requirement R3.
+Evidence may include, but is not limited to, documentation of the date the PSS became incapable of meeting the Requirement R3 tuning specifications, and the date the PSS was returned to service, demonstrating that the span of time between the two events was less than 24 months.

 C. Compliance

-1. Compliance Monitoring Process 1.1 Compliance Enforcement Authority
+1. Compliance Monitoring Process

+1.1 Compliance Enforcement Authority
-The Regional Entity shall serve as the Compliance Enforcement Authority.

-For entities that do not work for the Regional Entity, the Regional Entity shall serve as the Compliance Enforcement Authority.

-For Reliability Coordinators and other functional entities that work for their Regional Entity, the ERO or a Regional Entity approved by the ERO and FERC or other applicable governmental authorities shall serve as the Compliance Enforcement Authority.

-For responsible entities that are also Regional Entities, the ERO or a Regional Entity approved by the ERO and FERC or other applicable governmental authorities shall serve as the Compliance Enforcement Authority.
+NERC or the Regional Entity, or any entity as otherwise designated by an Applicable Governmental Authority, in their respective roles of monitoring and/or enforcing compliance with mandatory and enforceable Reliability Standards in their respective jurisdictions.

-1.2 Compliance Monitoring and Assessment Processes:
+1.2 Compliance Monitoring and Assessment Processes

 Compliance Audits